windsmaster/getcleandata/CodeBook.md

 ## Output Data
 #### Output data files

-  * analysis.txt - a tidy data set in wide form with the average of each feature for each activity and each subject from the initial data.
+  * analysis.txt - a tidy data set in wide form with the averages of each feature measurement for each activity and each subject from the initial data.

 #### Output data variables